apache/spark/docs/sql-programming-guide.md

 </div>
 </div>

-In addition to the basic SQLContext, you can also create a HiveContext, which provides a superset of the functionality provided by the basic SQLContext.
+In addition to the basic `SQLContext`, you can also create a `HiveContext`, which provides a superset of the functionality provided by the basic `SQLContext`.
 Additional features include the ability to write queries using the more complete HiveQL parser, access to Hive UDFs, and the ability to read data from Hive tables.
-To use a HiveContext, you do not need to have an existing Hive setup, and all of the data sources available to a SQLContext are still available.
+To use a `HiveContext`, you do not need to have an existing Hive setup, and all of the data sources available to a `SQLContext` are still available.
-HiveContext is only packaged separately to avoid including all of Hive's dependencies in the default Spark build.
-If these dependencies are not a problem for your application then using HiveContext is recommended for the 1.3 release of Spark.
-Future releases will focus on bringing SQLContext up to feature parity with a HiveContext.
+`HiveContext` is only packaged separately to avoid including all of Hive's dependencies in the default Spark build.
+If these dependencies are not a problem for your application then using `HiveContext` is recommended for the 1.3 release of Spark.
+Future releases will focus on bringing `SQLContext` up to feature parity with a `HiveContext`.

 The specific variant of SQL that is used to parse queries can also be selected using the `spark.sql.dialect` option.
-This parameter can be changed using either the `setConf` method on a SQLContext or by using a `SET key=value` command in SQL.
-For a SQLContext, the only dialect available is "sql" which uses a simple SQL parser provided by Spark SQL.
-In a HiveContext, the default is "hiveql", though "sql" is also available.
+This parameter can be changed using either the `setConf` method on a `SQLContext` or by using a `SET key=value` command in SQL.
+For a `SQLContext`, the only dialect available is "sql" which uses a simple SQL parser provided by Spark SQL.
+In a `HiveContext`, the default is "hiveql", though "sql" is also available.
 Since the HiveQL parser is much more complete, this is recommended for most use cases.